Robust Non-Linear Feedback Coding via Power-Constrained Deep Learning: Conclusion

 In this work, we presented a new class of non-linear feedback codes that significantly increase robustness against channel noise via a novel RNN autoencoder architecture.
 Our learning architecture addressed the challenges of encoder-decoder separation over a noisy channel and inefficient power allocation.
 To overcome encoder-decoder separation, we processed the entire bit stream as a single unit to benefit from noise averaging, and adopted a bi-directional attention-based decoding architecture to fully exploit correlations among noisy receive signals.
 For power optimization, we introduced a power control layer at the encoder, and proved that the power constraint is satisfied asymptotically.
 Through numerical experiments, we demonstrated that under realistic forward/feedback noise regimes, our scheme outperforms state-of-the-art feedback codes significantly.
 We also provided information-theoretic insights on the power distribution of our non-linear feedback codes, showing that allocated power decreases over time.

 One other important observation we made is that canonical error correction codes still outperform feedback schemes when the feedback noise becomes high in a long blocklength regime.
-In future work, it will be interesting to further investigate the joint characteristics of our feedback codes in terms of error correction coding and feedback coding as mentioned in Appendix~\ref{ssec:app:adaptability} to adapt to noise conditions.
+In future work, we can further investigate architectural innovations to improve performance in the high noise and very long block length regime, with a more thorough comparison to canonical error correction codes.
+Furthermore, it will be interesting to look into the joint characteristics of our feedback codes in terms of error correction coding and feedback coding as mentioned in Appendix~\ref{ssec:app:adaptability} to adapt to noise conditions.